American democracy is under attack. We have to get corporations and big money out of our elections and out of the halls of Congress.

 We have to get big money out of our elections, once and for all.
 Of the many crises we are facing in this country -- of gun violence, of a climate crisis driven by the fossil fuel industry, of mass incarceration, of the human rights violations we are seeing at the border, of endless war driven by the defense industry -- we could meaningfully address all of them by ending the corrupting influence of money in our politics.

-Julie understands that corporations are not people, and while it’s critical that we reverse Citizens United, she plans to go further, with a signature bill -- the Tax the PACs Act, which would tax corporate PACs at an onerous rate of an onerous tax of 70 - 90%.
+Julie understands that corporations are not people, and while it’s critical that we reverse Citizens United, she plans to go further, with a signature bill -- the Tax the PACs Act, which would tax corporate PACs at a rate of 70 - 90%.

 You can trust Julie to take meaningful action to end the corrupting influence of money in our politics more than any other candidate because she is truly committed to accountability, radical transparency, and will always be 100% PAC-free.